CrumrineCoder/testingworkshop/RestfulBooker/README.md

 * For Create Booking, when the Total price, Deposit Paid, Checkin, Checkout, and Additional needs are incorrect we receive HTTP code 200 instead of 500.
 * For Update Booking, Total price is error code 200; depositpaid, bookingdates, checkin, checkout, additionalneeds, totalprice are 405.
 These should all be 500.
 * DELETE, UPDATE, and PARTIAL UPDATE should probably all be authenticated for the correct user but I can understand why this example API doesn't have that functionality.
 * CREATE doesn't require any fields to add a listing!!
+It returns 200 instead of 400
-It returns 200 instead of 500
+* PARTIAL UPDATE doesn't require any fields.
+It returns 200 instead of 400.

 # Test Cases